Gonococcus

 • Discharge from the cervix (mucopurulent cervicitis)

-• Acute inflammation of the epididymis or testis (epididymitis, orchitis) in men < 40 years of age
+• Acute inflammation of the epididymis or testicles (epididymitis, orchitis) in men < 40 years of age

 • Presence of other sexually transmitted diseases (chlamydia, syphilis, HIV)

-• Screening for sexually transmitted diseases in persons with frequently changing or new sexual partners with an increased risk of sexually transmitted diseases, MSM or young adults (<25 years).
+• As part of screening for sexually transmitted diseases in people with frequently changing or new sexual partners with an increased risk of sexually transmitted diseases, MSM or young adults (<25 years)

 • After rape or sexual abuse